 In terms of our gingival data set, we agree that the aerobic vs anaerobic hypothesis is not strong enough to serve as ground truth.
 We have clarified and provided further discussion on the lack of standardized gold-standard data sets for enrichment testing in the discussion section.
-Furthermore, we have added additional type I error evaluation on the real data set (following standards set by Geistlinger et al. [12] – as recommended by reviewer 2).
-However, we maintain that the results still provide good insight into model performance since the hypothesis does have clear and straightforward biological interpretation (i.e. based on easy to determine natural characteristics of the microbes) and has been used in prior manuscripts that attempts to validate differential abundance analyses for microbiome data [13].
+Furthermore, we have added additional type I error results on the real data set (following standards set by Geistlinger et al. [12] – as recommended by reviewer 2).
+However, we maintain that the results still provide good insight into model performance since the hypothesis does have a clear and straightforward biological interpretation (i.e. based on easy to determine natural characteristics of the microbes) and has been used in prior manuscripts that attempts to validate differential abundance analyses for microbiome data [13].

 Other Comments on Clarity